SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Detailed Design

-Note that potential issues flagged by this process still need to be validated.
-First, some event $e_i$ in the flagged event sequence could be invalid as it violates intra-event or inter-event constraints (\S\ref{sec:design:event}).
-In this case, the flagged issue is \emph{false positive}.
-Second, just because we have found a sequence of valid events that triggers a high cost of execution, it does not necessarily mean that the same effect can be induced by external OpenFlow messages.
-We currently use a manual process to translate an event sequence into an OpenFlow message sequence.
-Automating this step is a natural extension for future work.
-We flag an issue report as \emph{true positive} if we can (manually) reconstruct such a message sequence and trigger the performance issue in a network emulation.
+Note that potential issues flagged by this process still require validation.
+First, an event $e_i$ in the flagged event sequence might be invalid if it violates intra-event or inter-event constraints (\S\ref{sec:design}), resulting in a \emph{false positive}.
+Second, finding a sequence of valid events that trigger high execution costs does not necessarily mean that the same effect can be caused by external OpenFlow messages.
+Currently, we manually translate an event sequence into an OpenFlow message sequence, and automating this step is a natural direction for future work.
+We label an issue as a \emph{true positive} if we can (manually) trigger the performance issue in a network emulation.

-\myparagraph{Target-specific adaptation.} While the fuzzing algorithm is general across controllers, we need target-specific fuzzing harnesses.
-For example, we need to tackle problems such as how to launch services, how to reset the state, and how to determine the threshold $t_{max}$.
-We describe how we solve each problem for ONOS and OpenDaylight in Section~\ref{sec:impl:fuzzing-harness}.